Vaccine Card Replacement

-You should bring along your vaccination card whenever you go to get a primary series dose or booster so your vaccine provider can fill in the necessary information regarding your shot.
+You should bring your vaccination card with you to your appointment so your vaccine provider can fill in the necessary information about your shot.
 The Centers for Disease Control and Prevention (CDC) recommends taking a picture of your card after each appointment to keep as a backup.
 If space on your initial card becomes full, don’t worry—your vaccine provider can give you a fresh one.

 Some vaccination providers and health departments may also offer access to digital copies of vaccination cards.
 You can contact your vaccination provider or local health department to see if a digital copy of your card is available.